nadiarvi/auto-ticket-classification/README.md

 # Automatic Customer Ticket Classification

-This is the repository for Team 3 for CS372 Natural Language Processing with Python in KAIST.
+This repository belongs to Team 3 for KAIST CS372 Natural Language Processing with Python course.

 ## Introduction